HackYourFuture/React/week3/homework.md

 Create an add button, a text input and a deadline input.
 When the add button is clicked a new todo item is created with the given description and deadline.
 Create also a remove button, which when clicked it should remove the todo item from the list.

 > Challenge: figure out a way for users to enter the deadline date.
 This is a great opportunity to think like a community in a wider development community.
 Perhaps there are some **react** libraries out there that provide some kind of **date picker**?
-Also, look at **momentjs** to see if it could be useful.
+Also, look at [Luxon](https://moment.github.io/luxon/index.html) to see if it could be useful.

 Create a component that wraps another component in a black border using [react children](https://medium.com/javascript-in-plain-english/how-to-use-props-children-in-react-7d6ab5836c9d)